leanprover-community/leancrawler/README.md

 ## Usage

-You need to put `deps.lean` (which comes with leancrawler) somewhere Lean can find it.
-Then, inside a Lean file import the theory you are interested in as well as `deps.lean` and type the command `run_cmd print_all_content`.
-Redirect Lean's trace output to some YaML file, say by running in a terminal `lean my_file.lean 2> my_data.yaml`.
+Inside a valid Lean project folder, if you want to inspect the theory visible in `my_file.lean`, run `leancrawler my_file` (if `my_file` is not at the root of you project source then you can indicate a dot separated path, just as you would do when importing it in Lean).
+This will create a file `crawl.lean` in the current folder.
+Then you need to make sure you have up to date olean files for `my_file` and all its dependencies.
+Then you can run `lean --run crawl.lean`.
 This will take a while if you want to inspect a large theory.
+In the end you should have a new file called `data.yaml` (you can change this name by providing a second argument to the `leancrawler` invocation).

 Then run `ipython` (or regular `python` if masochistic), and try something like: